Skip to main content

 • AWS CodeBuild: As its name implies, CodeBuild is about creating the code that the DevOps team desires.
 It allows the team members to compile the source code, subject it to tests, and read the package for deployment.

-• AWS CodeCommit: Git is a widely used programming functionality, and AWS took cognizance of it.
+• AWS CodeCommit: Git is a widely used programming functionality, and AWS recognized its importance.
 It built a tool that allows developers to control and host Git-based repositories securely.
 As security is involved, your DevSecOps team will need to be involved, as they must configure the existing Git client to relay the Git code to CodeCommit repositories.

 • AWS CodeDeploy: Yes, you guessed it right.
 CodeDeploy enables the DevOps team to deploy code with minimal effort, automating the deployment process.
 The deployment extends to on-premises and third-party services as well.

 • AWS CodePipeline: This tool focuses on enhancing CI/CD through efficiency and security.
-Its heart is DevSecOps, and by utilizing this, the project members would get swift and secure software updates.
+Its heart is DevSecOps, enabling project members to receive swift and secure software updates.

 • AWS CloudFormation: CloudFormation gives DevSecOps a major boost.
 It is a tool that allows the DevOps team to provide the infrastructure resources automatically.
 This tool is also suitable for DevSecOps, as it enables the creation of a secure template using AWS for the CI/CD pipeline.